FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. Cedars-Sinai Los Angeles Barbershop Blood Pressure Program.
-Pharmacists worked in 52 Black-owned barbershops in Los Angeles.
-They managed blood pressure during haircut appointments.
-After six months, 63.6% of participants reached healthy blood pressure levels.
-Only 11.7% in the control group did.
-The program worked because it bypassed the distrusted medical system and delivered care through people Black men already trusted — their barbers.
+Pharmacists set up in 52 Black-owned barbershops across Los Angeles and managed blood pressure during haircut appointments.
+After six months, 63.6% of participants reached healthy blood pressure levels, against just 11.7% in the control group.
+It worked because it bypassed the distrusted medical system entirely and delivered care through people Black men already trusted — their barbers.

 2. Penn Medicine IMPaCT Community Health Worker Program.
-This Philadelphia program pairs community health workers with chronically ill patients.
-The workers come from the patients' own neighborhoods.
-They bridge the gap between a distrusted system and the people who need it.
-Patients were more likely to get timely follow-up care.
-Hospital stays dropped 29%.
-Every $1 invested returned $2.47.
+This Philadelphia program pairs chronically ill patients with community health workers drawn from their own neighborhoods, bridging the gap between a distrusted system and the people who need it.
+Patients became more likely to get timely follow-up care, hospital stays dropped 29%, and every $1 invested returned $2.47.
 The model works because the messenger is a neighbor.

 3. Rwanda's Mutuelles de Sante (Community-Based Health Insurance).
-Rwanda achieved 90% health insurance coverage.
-This is the highest rate in sub-Saharan Africa.
-Families pay income-tiered annual premiums for comprehensive health services.
-The system reduced costs for the poor.
-It increased how often people saw doctors.
-The lesson is clear.
-When financial barriers are removed, people use the system more.
+Rwanda reached 90% health insurance coverage, the highest rate in sub-Saharan Africa, with families paying income-tiered annual premiums for comprehensive services.
+Costs fell for the poor, and people saw doctors more often.
+The lesson is plain: remove the financial barriers and people use the system more.

 4. Partners in Health Accompaniment Model.
-In Haiti and Rwanda, community health workers provide "accompaniment."
-This is free medical care plus support like transportation and food.
-Patients receiving full accompaniment had 100% clinical cure rates.
-Patients receiving medical care alone had a 56% cure rate and 10% mortality.
-Trust is built through persistent, comprehensive presence.
+In Haiti and Rwanda, community health workers provide "accompaniment" — free medical care bundled with support like transportation and food.
+Patients who received full accompaniment had 100% clinical cure rates; those who got medical care alone had a 56% cure rate and 10% mortality.
+Trust gets built through persistent, comprehensive presence.

 5. Intensified PSA Screening for Black Men.
-Evidence supports annual PSA blood tests for Black men starting at age 40.
-This is five years earlier than general guidelines recommend.
-Annual screening between ages 45 and 69 reduced prostate cancer deaths by 26 to 29 percent.
-Community-driven outreach increased awareness among Black men.
-The program worked because it acknowledged the distrust and changed the screening timeline.
+The evidence supports annual PSA blood tests for Black men starting at age 40 — five years earlier than general guidelines recommend.
+Annual screening between ages 45 and 69 cut prostate cancer deaths by 26 to 29 percent, and community-driven outreach raised awareness among Black men.
+It worked because it acknowledged the distrust instead of scolding it, and changed the screening timeline to match.

 From the Publisher